 Some examples of Zip2’s clients at this stage were New York Times, Knight-Ridder, and Chicago Tribune.
 At this time, media companies had money.
 Therefore, investing in companies like Zip2 was paramount.
 This would allow them to keep up with the changing times.
 And most of them grew faster thanks to Zip2.

 With more money flowing in, Zip2 could afford refined software engineers.
 They would even poach the top experts in Silicon Valley.
-While Musk was gifted when it comes to programming, he was self-taught.
+While Elon Musk was gifted in programming and he was self-taught.
 This was reflected in his coding skills.

 As a result, the new programmers had to start from scratch.
 A significant part of the software needed a complete rewrite to boost efficiency.
 Since he had taught himself to code, chunking was not part of his skills.
 As such, what he created was a tangle of codes that would make it impossible to fix issues in the event that something went wrong.